-To account for and regulate all penguins kept in captive institutions in South Africa, and to determine guidelines for rehabilitation and release of penguins.
+To account for and regulate all penguins kept in captivity in South Africa, and to determine guidelines for rehabilitation and release of penguins.

 Action 4.2.4.1: Penguins in captivity within South Africa that cannot be rehabilitated must be uniquely identified and recorded in the African Penguin stud-book.
-Responsible Party Department of Environmental Affairs (Biodiversity and Conservation) (National) and relevant provincial conservation authorities (Provincial) or as determined under Action 4.1.2.4 Collaborators National Zoological Gardens (Pretoria Zoo) and all other South African captive institutions, PAZAAB Timeline Within the timeframe of the Biodiversity Management Plan with updates as and when required Resources Needed Internal and external Indicator a) Appropriate permit conditions b) Completed and maintained studbook
+Responsible Party Department of Environmental Affairs (Biodiversity and Conservation) (National) and relevant provincial conservation authorities (Provincial) or as determined under Action 4.1.2.4 Collaborators PAAZAB, appointed African penguin studbook keeper, and all other South African captive facilities Timeline Within the timeframe of the Biodiversity

+Management Plan with updates as and when required Resources Needed Internal and external Indicator a) Appropriate permit conditions b) Completed and maintained studbook

-Action 4.2.4.2: Establish guidelines released into the wild. and permit conditions for penguins that can be rehabilitated to be Responsible Party Department of Environmental Affairs (Oceans and Coasts) through the Steering Committee Collaborators Relevant provincial conservation authorities and rehabilitation centres Timeline Within one year of the Biodiversity Management Plan being gazetted Resources Needed Internal Indicator Guidelines guiding the rehabilitation and release of African Penguins into the wild
+Action 4.2.4.2: Establish guidelines and permit co can be rehabilitated to be released into the wild. nditions for rehabilitation centres for penguins that Responsible Party Department of Environmental Affairs (Oceans and Coasts in consultation with Biodiversity and Conservation) through the Steering Committee Collaborators Relevant mandated authorities and rehabilitation centres Timeline Within one year of the Biodiversity Management Plan being gazetted Resources Needed Internal Indicator a) Guidelines guiding the rehabilitation and release of African Penguins into the wild b) Permit condition

-Action 4.2.4.3: Finalize and implementation facilities. ent minimum standards and protocols for seabird rehabilitation and Responsible Party Department of Environmental Affairs (Oceans and Coasts) through the Steering Committee Collaborators Provincial Conservation Authorities, South African Bureau of Standards, Permitted rehabilitation centres Timeline Within three years of the Biodiversity Management Plan being gazetted Resources Needed Internal and external Indicator a) minimum standardsb) permit conditions
+Action 4.2.4.3: Finalize and implement minimum standards and protocols for a) seabird rehabilitation and rehabilitation facilities and b) facilities where seabirds are kept in captivity for purposes other than for rehabilitation.
+Responsible Party Department of Environmental Affairs (Oceans and Coasts) through the Steering Committee Collaborators Provincial Conservation Authorities, South African Bureau of Standards, Permitted rehabilitation centres Timeline Within three years of the Biodiversity Management Plan being gazetted Resources Needed Internal and external Indicator a) Finalized minimum standards document including an implementation and evaluation plan for rehabilitation centres b) Finalized minimum standards document including an implementation and evaluation plan for other facilities other than rehabilitation centres